 Using the Big Five

-After the Big Five was discovered, it became the foundation for assessing individual differences in the ways people interact with their social and physical worlds.
-Three domains—Extraversion, Agreeableness, and Neuroticism—mainly relate to ways of interacting with other people.
+After the Big Five were discovered, they became the foundation for assessing individual differences in the ways people interact with their social and physical worlds.
+Three tendencies—Extraversion, Agreeableness, and Neuroticism—mainly relate to ways of interacting with other people.
 The other two—Conscientiousness and Openness—are more general.8

 - Agreeableness is the tendency to be altruistic, cooperative, and good-natured.
 People high in Agreeableness are considerate, compassionate, helpful, and willing to compromise.
 They truly like people and assume that everyone is decent and trustworthy.
 People low on Agreeableness are more self-interested than altruistic, more competitive than cooperative, and likely to be skeptical of others’ intentions.
 They also tend to be cold, antagonistic, and disrespectful of the rights of others.

 - Conscientiousness is the tendency to control impulses and to tenaciously pursue goals.
 People high in Conscientiousness are orderly, reliable, hardworking, neat, and punctual.
 They tend to plan ahead and think things through.
 They are more interested in long-term than short-term goals.
 People low in Conscientiousness are more spontaneous, less constrained, less dutiful, and less achievement-oriented.
 Although Conscientiousness shows up prominently in the performance of tasks, it also influences interpersonal relationships.